DanielVesterbaek/launch-control-documentation/docs/source/manual-gearbox.rst

 .. _enable_grid_viz:
 Detection Grid
 ^^^^^^^^
-Turn the visibility of the :ref:`ground-detection` debug grid ON/OFF
+Turn the visibility of the :ref:`ground-detection` debug grid ON/OFF.

-When Detection Grid is on, you can change the :ref:`detection-resolution`
+When Detection Grid is on, you can change the :ref:`detection-resolution`.

 .. _enable_acc_viz: